Tyrian White case: Islam wants people’s personal lives private, says IHC

 The petitioner Hafiz Ehtesham alleged that the prime minister did not reveal that he had a daughter ‘Tyrian’ in his nomination papers.
 “He lied about his daughter that’s why he is not Sadiq and Ameen.”

-During the hearing, Justice Athar Minallah questioned the petitioner that had he read the Article 63(H)?
-Justice Athar further remarked that if he had checked Article 63(h), which deals with moral issues, and said the first principle of Islam is to keep someone’s personal life private.
+During hearing Justice Athar Minallah questioned the petitioner that had he read the Article 63 (H)?

+Justice Athar further remarked that if he had checked Article 63(h) which deals with moral issues and said the first principle of Islam is to keep someone’s personal life private.
 Therefore, private matters of any person should not be brought in the court, the judge remarked.

-To this, the petitioner Ehtesham argued in court Imran Khan is public officeholder and therefore his personal matters could not be considered beyond scrutiny.
-To this, Justice Minallah remarked Article 63(1)(h) of the Constitution, under which the petitioner had sought PM Khan's disqualification.
-The Article 63(1)(h) stipulates that a person convicted of a crime of "moral turpitude" and sentenced to jail for not less than two years can contest elections if five years have lapsed since his release.
+To this petitioner Ehtesham argued in court Imran Khan is public office holder and therefore his personal matters could not be considered beyond scrutiny.

+To this Justice Minallah remarked Article 63(1)(h) of the Constitution, under which petitioner had sought PM Khan's disqualification.
+Article 63(1)(h) stipulates that a person convicted of a crime of "moral turpitude" and sentenced to jail for not less than two years can contest elections if five years have lapsed since his release.

 The judge further remarked that in Islam, it has been said that one should attempt to brush other’s private matters under the carpet.
-To this, the petitioner argued that yes Islam has forbidden to discuss personal lives of others but it is also written in Article 62 (1)(d) that character of member National Assembly should be according to this.
+To this petitioner argued that yes Islam has forbidden to discussed personal lives of other but it is also written in Article 62 (1)(d) that character of member National Assembly should be according to this.

+To this justice Athar Minallah remarked that it’s mean we should expunge Article 63 (h).
+He remarked, “Such petitions are only wastage of time.”